We have put together a list of pre-viewing questions you can ask prospective tenants to make sure they’re a good match for your property.

 - Have you ever been evicted?

-- Have you ever been pursued for rent arrears?
+- Have you ever faced issues with rent arrears?

-- Do you earn over three times the rent?
+- Do you earn more than three times the rent?

 - Do you have any unspent convictions?